open-mmlab/mmengine/docs/en/tutorials/dataset.md

 - `val_dataloader`: Used in `Runner.val()` or in `Runner.train()` at regular intervals for model evaluation
 - `test_dataloader`: Used in `Runner.test()` for the final test

 MMEngine has full support for PyTorch native `DataLoader` objects.
 Therefore, you can simply pass your valid, already built dataloaders to the runner, as shown in [getting started in 15 minutes](../get_started/15_minutes.md).
-Meanwhile, thanks to the [Registry Mechanism](../advanced_tutorials/registry.md) of MMEngine, those arguments also accepts `dict`s as inputs, as illustrated in the following example (referred to as example 1).
+Meanwhile, thanks to the [Registry Mechanism](../advanced_tutorials/registry.md) of MMEngine, those arguments also accept `dict`s as inputs, as illustrated in the following example (referred to as example 1).
 The keys in the dictionary correspond to arguments in DataLoader's init function.

 ```python
 runner = Runner(